tredontho/purescript-book/text/chapter7.md

 Maybe String -> Maybe String -> Maybe String -> Either String String
 ```

-Now our function takes three optional arguments using `Maybe, and returns either a`String` error message or a `String` result.
+Now our function takes three optional arguments using `Maybe`, and returns either a `String` error message or a `String` result.

 We can try out the function with different inputs: